Brenda Song: 2000s: Breakthrough with Disney

 In 2002, Song signed a contract with Disney and appeared in the Disney Channel movie Get a Clue (alongside Lindsay Lohan).
-After 2002, Song continued to make guest appearances in popular sitcoms such as That's So Raven and One on One.
+Song continued to make guest appearances in Disney sitcoms such as That's So Raven and One on One.
 She had a recurring role as Tia in the Disney Channel series Phil of the Future, appearing in seven episodes of the series in 2004 and 2005.
 In Summer 2004, Song starred in the Disney Channel Original Movie Stuck in the Suburbs, portraying Natasha Kwon-Schwartz.
 The television premiere received 3.7 million viewers.
 The film is about two teenage girls living in suburbia who accidentally exchange cell phones with a famous teen singer.
-She later said: "When Stuck came out it was crazy 'cause we went to Six Flags and we were there and so many kids recognized us from Stuck in the Suburbs, I'm like wow that movie must have done really well."
-In an interview with W Magazine, Song revealed three life-changing things that happened when she was 15, including an early acceptance to Harvard University that she turned down.
-Speaking of the time, she said, "My mom got breast cancer for the first time, I booked Suite Life, and I was accepted into the college I'd always wanted to go to.
-My dad, who's a schoolteacher, sat me down and said, 'Here's the thing.
-You have an amazing opportunity, if acting is what you want to do.
-Education is the most important thing.
-You go to college to figure out what you want to do, but if this is what you want to do, you have an opportunity to do it."
+At age 15, she received an early acceptance letter from Harvard University that she turned down.
+Speaking of the time, she said, "My mom got breast cancer for the first time, I booked Suite Life, and I was accepted into the college I'd always wanted to go to."
+Her father encouraged her to take the role on Suite Life.